• The introduction of MSC Grandiosa to the fleet will offer guests the opportunity to rediscover the gems of the Mediterranean

 • A new itinerary for Asia is announced for MSC Bellissima

-The greatest experiences are the ones you can share with others.
-And, with MSC Cruises a vacation is made unforgettable by connecting travelers with people from all over the world, offering enriching and immersive cruise experiences, and creating an experience inspired by a strong European heritage.
-The combination of international cuisine, world-class entertainment and award-winning* family offering are ideal perfect for couples, friends and families alike.
+Geneva, Switzerland – August 20, 2019 - The greatest experiences are the ones you can share with others.
+Any MSC Cruises holiday is made unforgettable through the combination of international cuisine, world-class entertainment and award-winning* family offering - perfect for couples, friends and families alike.
 Now is the time to plan and book to travel in style to the world’s most beautiful locations.

 The Mediterranean introducing MSC Grandiosa’s First Summer Season